-Trust is an essential component in a healthy marriage.
+Trust is an essential component in a healthy marriage or committed relationship.
 Secrecy destroys that trust!

-When you keep a secret from your partner you are in general excluding him or her from your life and in particular the part of your life that impact upon your partner.
+When you keep a secret from your partner you are excluding him or her from your life and in particular the part of your life that impact upon your partner.

 As well, that which you are concealing is likely destructive to your partner's well being and probably also to the rest of your family.

 The classic example of a relationship secret is hiding an illicit relationship — an affair — from a partner.
 In this example, a cheating spouse hurts the marriage even if his partner never finds out about it (which is actually highly unlikely — it is only a matter of when).
 How cheating even when concealed injures a marriage is beyond the scope of this discussion.

 Cheating on one's partner is just one example.
 However, there are many situations where secrecy injuries individuals and relationships.